Home

 You may be setting yourself up for a big disappointment if you try to buy key date Coronet Quarter Eagles that have not been certified by one of the four leading grading service companies: PCGS, NGC, ICG, or ANACS.
 Most collectors have some degree of confidence in coins graded by any of the Big Four, and are willing to write bigger checks accordingly, should you decide to sell.
 Conversely, many would-be buyers are cool to coins passed through lesser known services, because all to often, these outfits have demonstrated much less stringent standards in grading.
 Then too, there are "grading" outlets operating as fronts to pass off "rare coins" that are fake or altered.

 The links below initiate a search of eBay coin auctions to find key date Coronet Quarter Eagles.
 The left hand side of each "Sales Box" depicts value trends over a very long period of time for the specified key date in F-12 condition.
 The percent annual increase since 1950 is computed for comparative purposes.
-In the case of Charlotte and Dahlonega coins, value trends of a specific date are reported to represent the group.
+In the case of Charlotte and Dahlonega coins, value trends of 1846-C and 1846-D are reported to typify the group.
 Key date Coronet Quarter Eagles are tough to come by, even in a universe as large as eBay gold coin auctions.
 Don't be surprised if much of the time, you come up empty handed.
 Keep checking back, and remember, be patient and follow the advice on grading.
 The coin pictured for sale in the right hand side, if any, is not necessarily the same condition coin as that represented in the value trend analysis on left hand side.

 Condition: F-12